Architecture

 Relays

-While n2x.io's Connected Nodes can establish peer-to-peer connections, there may be situations where direct communication isn't possible.
-This could be due to firewall restrictions or other network configurations.
-In such scenarios, relays come into play to bridge the gap and ensure seamless communication between nodes.
+can establish peer-to-peer connections, there may be cases where direct connection isn't possible due to NAT or firewall restrictions.
+In such situations, relays step in to bridge the gap and ensure seamless communication between nodes.

 -

-By enabling communication between nodes that cannot connect directly, relays play a crucial role in maintaining network connectivity and ensuring the smooth flow of data within your n2x.io environment.
+By enabling communication between nodes that cannot connect directly, relays play a crucial role in maintaining network connectivity and ensuring a smooth data flow within your n2x.io environment.

 Secure Gateways